-And all these can be done working from your home as a part-time.
+And all these can be done working from your home part-time .

 The earning potential is not measurable here.

-But if you work full-time with some book publishing company and part-time as a freelancer then you will be able to make more than $10,000 per month.
+But if you work full-time with some book publishing companies and part-time as a freelancer then you will be able to make more than $10,000 per month.

 How Much Do Book Editors Make

-There is no limit on the earning of a book editor.
+There is no limit to the earnings of a book editor.

 But as per the U.S Bureau of Labour Statistics current industry book editor salary range is $98,430 a year and an average of $47.32 per hour.

-According to the Editorial Freelancers Association, a freelance editor, on average, make $45-55 per hour.
+According to the Editorial Freelancers Association, a freelance editor, on average, makes $45-55 per hour.

 As an editor, you should know how much to charge for book editing.